couch-consulting/bayes_insurance_java/README.md

 * GO through code, refactor if possible and comment if additional is needed
 * See if our solution fits to task completion
 * Display Network in normal Workflow/App but not afterwards
+* find out why "-" is an illegal character

 ## Current Workflow